-Anna was right.
+On the fateful day when had to decide what to do about Koriskov's remains, Anna related the facts to us which had to be considered in whatever solution we chose, or which chose us.
 The ground was too hard to dig into, the snows were not deep enough to bury even a small corpse, and the river was being watched by armed guards day and night.
 Not even a gopher could pass by without being noticed and asked for transport permits.

 We were now outlaws, and not very good ones.
 We argued, agonized and worried.
 I nervously looked out the window at a convoy passing through.
-More guns than I had ever seen.
+It carried more guns than I had ever seen.
 My reason, then conscience, was held hostage by fear.
 I hoped - and prayed - that the machine guns would be used on some other village.
 It was a shameful thought, but one I couldn't deny.